Wolkabout/WolkConnect-C/doc/templates/WolkConnect-Functional-Documentation.md

 <a name="alarms">
 > **Alarms**
 </a>
-Alarms are derived from some data on the device and are used to indicate the state of a condition, eg. high-temperature alarm which is emerged as a result of exceeding a threshold value on the device.
+Alarms are derived from some data on the device and are used to indicate the state of a condition, eg. high-temperature alarm which emerged as a result of exceeding a threshold value on the device.
 Alarm value can either be on or off.

 Like sensor readings, alarm messages are stored on the device before being published to WolkAbout IoT Platform.
 Alarms can also have a UTC timestamp to denote when the alarm occurred, but if the timestamp is omitted then WolkAbout IoT Platform will assign a timestamp when it receives the alarm message.